Different types of conservative care treatments and injections for chronic low back pain

 - 11 (22%) with stenosis, and

 - 17 (34%) with disc herniation eventually required surgical management due to a lack of improvement.

 The Vanderbilt researchers concluded that: In all cases, comprehensive medical management included spinal steroid injections, physical therapy, muscle relaxants, anti-inflammatory medication, and narcotic oral agents was not cost-effective and the patients went on to surgery.3

 Sometimes a patient will come in with a list of muscle relaxers they have been prescribed.
 The more common names and types they come in with are Diazepam (Valium) and Carisoprodol (Soma).
-These and other drugs given for muscle spasms/relaxation are part of a class of drugs known as Benzodiazepines – anxiety medication / tranquilizers.
+These and other drugs given for muscle spasms/relaxation are part of a class of drugs known as Benzodiazepines – anxiety medication/tranquilizers.

-In research lead by doctors at the University of Sydney in Australia, the doctors found that muscle relaxants do provide temporary benefit for acute back pain.
+In research led by doctors at the University of Sydney in Australia, the doctors found that muscle relaxants do provide temporary benefits for acute back pain.
 But for long-term chronic low back pain problems – there is no evidence for the efficacy of benzodiazepines.4

 Physical therapy for low back pain